The Travel Guide to Taveuni on a Budget© FijiPocketGuide.com

 Snorkel at the Waitabu Marine Park

-The first attraction you come to when travelling into the famous Bouma National Heritage Park, Waitabu Marine Park is completely protected from fishing – even from the villagers.
-See the thriving fish and coral life on an affordable snorkelling tour for around FJ$45-$50 per person.
-Alternatively, there is a Cultural Experience Tour including refreshments, entertainment and a ride on a traditional raft called a bilibili, for around FJ$70-$80 each.
-Be sure to get in contact with the Waitabu visitor centre before you arrive (6798201999) so you don’t have to wait around for someone from the village to find you.
+The first attraction you come to when travelling into the famous Bouma National Heritage Park, the Waitabu Marine Park is a stunning snorkelling spot.
+The reserve is completely protected from fishing, even from the villagers, resulting in thriving fish and coral life.
+Discover it for yourself on an affordable snorkelling tour (around FJ$50).
+Alternatively, there is a Cultural Experience Tour that includes refreshments, entertainment, and a ride on a traditional raft called a bilibili (around FJ$80).
+Be sure to contact the Waitabu visitor centre before you arrive (6798201999), so you don’t have to wait around for someone to find you.
+Learn more about snorkelling hotspots in The Ultimate Guide to Snorkelling in Fiji.

-Due to the stunning array of natural colours, Fiji pearls are some of the most sought after pearls in the world.
-Learn about how pearls are farmed and harvested at Peckham Pearl Farm with the opportunity to snorkel in the lagoon.
-Tours cost around FJ$25-$40 per person and usually depart at high tide from Matei.
+Due to the stunning array of natural colours, Fiji pearls are some of the most sought-after pearls in the world.
+Learn about how pearls are farmed and harvested at Civa Pearl Farm, with the opportunity to snorkel in the lagoon.
+Tours cost around FJ$50 per person and can be arranged through most accommodations on Taveuni.

 Free and Cheap Land Activities on Taveuni

-Amidst the lush rainforests of Taveuni is where you’ll find some of the best free and cheap land activities on Taveuni.
-The Bouma National Heritage Park holds an array of natural attractions where a small fee will need to be paid to the local villages in order to visit.
+Amidst the lush rainforests of Taveuni, you’ll find some of the best free and cheap land activities on Taveuni.
+The Bouma National Heritage Park holds an array of natural attractions that a small fee will need to be paid to the local villages in order to visit.
 While there are natural attractions and waterfalls scattered across Taveuni, here are some of the highlights for budget travellers.

 Visit Bouma Falls

-Chasing waterfalls is one of the most affordable activities on Taveuni, which just happens to be one of the island’s must-dos!
-From the Tavoro visitor centre in Korovou Village (also known as Bouma Village) pay your FJ$20 fee to enjoy a self-guided walk to three stunning waterfalls!
-The first one is only a 10-minute walk away, then the next is an extra 30 minutes.
-The last waterfall is a more demanding hike of a further 30 minutes, but well worth it due to its beautiful cascades and the fact that most visitors don’t make it this far.
-Find Bouma Falls in the Bouma National Park (on the bus route – just ask).
+Chasing waterfalls is a must-do on Taveuni!
+From the Tavoro Visitor Centre in Korovou Village (also known as Bouma Village) in the Bouma National Park, pay your (approximately) FJ$50 fee to enjoy a self-guided walk to three stunning waterfalls.
+The first one is only a 10-minute walk away, and the next will be an extra 30 minutes to the second.
+The last waterfall is a more demanding hike, taking an additional 30 minutes, but well worth it due to the 10 m (30 ft) waterfall cascading into the best swimming hole of the three… And the fact that most visitors don’t make it this far.
+See more adventures like this in The Best Day Trips on Taveuni.

 Walk the Lavena Coastal Walk

-The last attraction you’ll find when venturing down the road through the Bouma National Park is the Lavena Coastal Walk.
-The walk starts on a pristine beach by Lavena village and Lavena Lodge where you will need to pay a small fee (around FJ$20) to access the trail.
-The 3-hour return walk features stunning coastline, black sand beaches, the village of Naba (don’t wander through, stick to the trail), rocky cliffs and a suspension bridge.
-At the end of the walk is Wainibau Falls, which can only be seen if you swim through a passage keeping left where there is a ridge just underwater to follow.
-Alternatively, this section of the walk can be accessed through a kayak tour organised through Lavena Lodge (FJ$50-$80).
+The last attraction you’ll find when venturing down the east coast road through the Bouma National Heritage Park is the Lavena Coastal Walk.
+The walk starts on a pristine beach by the Lavena Lodge, where you will need to pay a small fee (around FJ$35) to access the trail.
+The 3-hour return walk features a varied coastline of black sand beaches and rocky cliffs, as well as the village of Naba (don’t wander through; stick to the well-established trail) and a suspension bridge.
+At the end of the walk is Wainibau Falls, which can only be seen if you swim through a passage, keeping left where there is a ridge just underwater to hold onto.
+Alternatively, boat tours to Lavena’s many waterfalls cascading into the ocean can be arranged with Lavena Lodge for around FJ$110 per person.

 Get a Photo with the International Dateline